-The NZSA provides trainee anaesthetists with a strong voice with our Trainee Reps serving on the NZSA Executive Committee Our trainee reps are in regular contact with other trainee groups, including the ANZCA Trainee Committee and the NZ National Trainee Committee.
+Our reps are in regular contact with other trainee groups, including the ANZCA Trainee Committee and the NZ National Trainee Committee.

-The TR communicates directly with the heads of other anaesthesia trainee organisations, such as the ANZCA NZ Trainee Committee, TMG (Trainee Members Group – the trainee arm of the Australian Society of Anaesthetists) and GAT (Group of Anaesthetists in Training – the trainee arm of the Association of Anaesthetists of Great Britain and Ireland).
-In addition, the TR is an invited observer to meetings of TMG, ANZCA Trainee Committee, ANZCA NZ Trainee Committee; and the NZ Medical Association Doctors-in-Training Council Annual Trainee Forum.
+The TR communicates with the heads of anaesthesia trainee organisations, such as the ANZCA NZ Trainee Committee, TMG (Trainee Members Group – the trainee arm of the Australian Society of Anaesthetists) and GAT (Group of Anaesthetists in Training – the trainee arm of the Association of Anaesthetists UK).
+In addition, the TR is an invited observer to the meetings of organisations such as the ANZCA Trainee Committee, ANZCA NZ Trainee Committee; and the NZ Medical Association Doctors-in-Training Council Annual Trainee Forum.

 Role of the NZSA Trainee representatives include:

-a) Presenting the views of Trainee members on NZ medico-political issues and acting as Trainee advocates
+a) Presenting the views of Trainee members and being their advocate

-b) Organising the annual NZ Part 3 Course (with the ANZCA NZ Trainee Committee)
+b) Organising the NZ Part 3 Course (with the ANZCA NZ Trainee Committee) – held every two years

-c) Maintaining and updating the NZSA Trainee Portal, including:
+c) Maintaining and updating the NZSA Trainee webpages

-d) Ongoing contribution to publications such as NZSA magazine, ANZCA NZ Trainees Handbook, TMG Handbook, and GAT Handbook
+d) Ongoing articles to publications such as NZSA magazine, and ANZCA NZ Trainees Handbook

-If you are interested in NZSA Trainee Representation, please contact a current Trainee Representative.
-You’ll have a desire to contribute to our profession and support your colleagues, along with some spare time!
+If you are interested in being a future Trainee Rep, you’ll have a desire to contribute to our profession and support your colleagues, along with some spare time!
+Contact our reps to find out more about what the role entails.

 Other Trainee Organisations